What happens when you ignore hunger cues? A Dancer’s Guide to Hunger and Fullness

 - Rebound Hunger is a temporary phase that results from deprivation.
 During this phase, the body’s physical hunger cues may increase dramatically as it attempts to catch up after a calorie deficit.
 This phase can cause you to feel fearful of “letting go” of food rules.
 But as your body is fed consistently and adequately, it will rebuild trust in knowing that come tomorrow, it will no longer be deprived.
 From here, appetite cues eventually normalize.
 Stimulus to eat: chronic negative energy balance.

 - Practical Hunger is especially important for dancers.
 This is eating in response to time constraints or a busy schedule.
 For example, if you’re navigating class and/or a long rehearsal, you may need to eat regardless of the presence of physical hunger cues.
 This will ensure that you’re not famished nor “hangry” later on.
 Another example would be eating dinner prior to a performance that will have you busy from 7-11 PM.
-You may not be fully hungry beforehand, but eating a balanced meal or snack will help to stabilze energy levels for the show.
+You may not be fully hungry beforehand, but eating a balanced meal or snack will help to stabilize energy levels for the show.
 Stimulus to eat: your schedule.

 - Emotional Hunger honors your emotional connection to food.
 It is very human (and normal) to desire food as an emotional coping mechanism.
 Food can offer comfort during times of intense emotional triggers like excitement, nervousness, anxiety/stress, and sadness/loneliness.
 Emotional eating, as a cultural construct, is often associated with negative implications.
 But there is no shame in having an emotional connection to food.
 If you feel that emotional eating is problematic, then you may need to consider whether or not deprivation is also playing a role and how to build additional coping mechanisms to navigate emotional triggers.
 To learn more about emotional eating, read this article.
-Stimulus to eat: heightened emotionals (either positive or negative).
+Stimulus to eat: heightened emotions (either positive or negative).

 - Taste Hunger involves eating food just because, well, you like it!
 Food plays a major role in celebrations, holidays, cultural traditions, and social settings.
 Let’s say, for example, you’re at a dinner party with friends.
-Though you’re physically full from the meal, dessert arrives and that brownie parks itself in front of you.
+Though you’re physically full from the meal, dessert arrives, and that brownie parks itself in front of you.
 As your friends dive into the dish, you too, pick up your fork and join the fun.
 In this instance, you’re satisfying your taste hunger.
 This is also an example of how intuitive eating differs from the “eat when hungry stop when full” diet.
 To learn more about taste hunger and its role in mealtime satisfaction, read this article.
 Stimulus to eat: food being available.

 For those recovering from an eating disorder, navigating a history of severe dieting, or experiencing consistent food insecurity, it can be challenging to rely solely on physical hunger cues.
 This is because physical hunger can temporarily diminish in the presence of chronic food restriction.
-The body adapts to calorie-restricted diets.
-In doing so, it lowers your metabolism and therefore requires less energy to function.
-Simply put: you won’t feel hungry if your body is accustomed to running with a low fuel tank.

 #1: Eat Consistently